Zach McKinstry Preview, Player Props: Tigers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Cubs have a 4.27 team ERA that ranks 17th across all league pitching staffs.

-- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (136 total, 1.1 per game).
+- The Cubs surrender the eighth-fewest home runs in baseball (140 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.